Credentialing

 Part 3: Become a Security Administrator (pSA)

 A brand-new account can't approve access for anyone else yet.
 For that, you need to become a provider Security Administrator — a pSA.
+This pSA step is required before Bomi's Prism access can work.
 In Prism, go to General Requests → prism Security Admin (pSA) Assignment (under Web Tools & Services) and submit the request.
 If you'd rather handle it over the phone — or your request stalls — call Priority Health tech support at 800-942-4765, choose Option 5 (Prism help), and ask to be made the pSA for your organization.

 Part 4: Approve Bomi's Affiliation Request